What is Dry Powder in Finance?

-Dry powder in the financial world refers to a couple of things – financial reserves and liquidity.
-It is basically a financial reserve that is highly liquid in nature or cash-like.
+Dry powder in the financial world refers to a couple of things – financial reserves and highly liquid assets that are readily available for investment or deployment.
+Investors or companies often hold this with the intention of using it to take advantage of investment opportunities as they arise.
 Therefore, the term is often used in the area of personal finance, corporate environment, and venture capital or private equity as well.

 The term ‘dry powder’ roots its origin in the 17th century, when loose gunpowder was in use for military battles.
 At the time, it was essential to keep the gunpowder dry to keep the guns and cannons firing.
 So, the military has to maintain reserves of powder in dry form.
 The same concept came into the financial world that reserves help the company to operate efficiently or make an investor’s portfolio look efficient.